 - Plan for how top management will meet their responsibilities.

-Probably the most critical key to the success of an energy management system (EnMS) is involvement and commitment by top management.
+A critical key to the success of an energy management system (EnMS) is involvement and commitment by top management.
 This does not mean top management needs to be at energy team meetings and approve all decisions but they need to provide honest, constant, and visible commitment to the concept and implementation of the EnMS.
 In addition to providing the leadership needed to improve energy performance and the EnMS, top management must demonstrate that they perform the specific responsibilities assigned to them within the continual improvement framework of the EnMS.
-Not only does top management approve and authorize an EnMS, they are responsible and accountable for ensuring its ongoing suitability, adequacy, and effectiveness.
+Not only does top management approve and authorize an EnMS, they are also responsible and accountable for ensuring its ongoing suitability, adequacy, and effectiveness.

 This guidance is relevant to Section 5.1 of the ISO 50001:2018 standard.